Common-Longitudinal-ICU-data-Format/CLIF-MIMIC/docs/physionet_submission.md

 We thank the MIMIC team at MIT Laboratory for Computational Physiology and Beth Israel Deaconess Medical Center for creating and maintaining the MIMIC-IV database, without which this public CLIF implementation would not be possible.
 We acknowledge PhysioNet for hosting and distributing critical care datasets that enable reproducible research worldwide.

 Dr. Lyons is supported by NIH/NCI K08CA270383.
 Dr. Rojas is supported by NIH/NIDA R01DA051464 and the Robert Wood Johnson Foundation and has received consulting fees from Truveta.
+Dr. Buell is supported by an institutional research training grant (NIH/NHLBI T32 HL007605).
 Dr. Bhavani is supported by NIH/NIGMS K23GM144867.
 Dr. Gao is supported by NIH/NHLBI K23HL169815, a Parker B. Francis Opportunity Award, and an American Thoracic Society Unrestricted Grant.
 Dr. Hochberg is supported by NIH/NHLBI K23HL169743.
 Dr. Ingraham is supported by NIH/NHLBI K23HL166783.
-Dr. Barker is supported by an institutional research training grant (NIH/NHLBI T32 HL 00774).
+Dr. Barker is supported by an institutional research training grant (NIH/NHLBI T32 HL 007749).
 Dr. Parker is supported by NIH K08HL150291, R01LM014263, and the Greenwall Foundation.

 # Conflicts Of Interest